danlapko/formal_lang_au18spring/README.md

 ## Ubuntu installation
-Install through "sudo ./install.sh" command or do it manually:
+Install and build through "sudo ./install.sh" command or do it manually:

 Install **ANTLR4** :
 ```